 Coin Trivia #2.
 Coins can be Cleaned by Putting Them in a Certain Solution

 Coins darken after much use.
-If you put a 5 yen or 10 yen coin in a solution of vinegar or sauce, it cleans them right up because both coins are made of copper and the acidity of the solution removes the grime.
-As an experiment, I found that the sauce solution was more effective.
-This will not work on the other coins because they are made from different metals.
+If you put a 5 yen or 10 yen coin in a solution of vinegar or acidic liquid, it cleans them right up because both coins are made of copper and the acidity of the solution removes the grime.
+As an experiment, I found that acidic liquid much more effective.
+However, this will not work on the other coins because they are made from different metals.

 Coin Trivia #3.
 Can Only Up to Twenty Coins be Used at One Time?